regulaforensics/DocumentReader-Android/README.md

 * ocrandmrz - combines functionality of mrz, bounds and locate
 * full - combines functionality of mrz, bounds, barcode and locate (full document visual processing)
 * mrzrfid - capable to locate and recognize Machine Readable Zone and read RFID chip using NFC
-* fullrfid - capable to perform full visual processing as well as reading RFID chip
+* fullrfid - same as "full" + capable of reading RFID chips data (ePassport / eDL)

 ## <a name="how_to_add_documentreader_library_to_your_project"></a> How to add DocumentReader library to your project